DatabayAG/TestArchiveCreator/docs/install-puppeteer-local.md

 [Puppeteer](https://pptr.dev) is a javascript library that uses a headless Chrome browser for automated working with web pages.
 Please look at the Puppeteer web site https://pptr.dev for general information and installation instructions.

+Before you install if, please check if there are any known vulnerabilities for the current version, e.g. on https://socket.dev/npm/package/puppeteer

-If it should be used for PDF generation, it must be installed on the server that runs the PHP processes of ILIAS and must be executable by the user of the PHP process.
+To be directly called for PDF generation, puppeteer must be installed on the server that runs the PHP processes of ILIAS and must be executable by the user of the PHP process.

 The following installation procedure has been tested on Ubuntu 20.04 running ILIAS with user `www-data` and group `www-data`.
 You should do the installation steps as **root user** on the server.
 You may choose your preferred installation directory - here we use `/srv/puppeteer`.